 Resist the temptation to create form letters and one-size-fits-all resumes.
 “After researching the company, you need to address how leveraging these skills will benefit the company—do this in your cover letter and interview responses,” Murphy said.

 Practice makes perfect, and you’ll want to aim for that to stand out in a crowded field of applicants.
 “In preparing for interviews, download practice interview questions from the internet, draft answers to those questions, and practice their responses,” Murphy said.
-Additionally, Murphy advised that you should prepare some questions for the interviewer to demonstrate that you have researched the company and want to be a part of that organization.
+She also advised that you prepare some questions for the interviewer, to demonstrate that you have researched the company and want to be a part of it.

 Her views are shared by Michele Mavi, career strategist and founder at MonumentalMe.com, which provides professional development coaching for individuals and teams.
-“Communication skills are often what makes one candidate stand out over another one with a similar background,” she told The Balance by email.
+“Communication skills are often what makes one candidate stand out over another one with a similar background,” she told The Balance.
 “To be impressive in an interview, you need to have command of your presentation and that usually comes with practice.”